laurent90git/DAE-Scipy/README.md

 > M dX/dt = f(t,X)

 Various examples are given:

 - pendulum (index 3, 2, 1 or 0 DAE)

-- transistor amplifier (index 1 DAE with singular mass-matrix)
+- transistor amplifier (index-1 DAE with singular mass-matrix)

 - Roberston chemical system (stiff DAE of index 1, or stiff ODE formulation)

+- "recursive" pendulum (index-3 DAE of size n, n being the number fo serially connected pendulums )

 This modification of Radau will hopefully be pushed to Scipy after some further testing :)